alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 While programmers did write raw machine code in some of the earliest days in computing, almost no one writes raw machine code today.
 Machine code is incredibly difficult for humans to read, write, and understand because it is merely a sequence of numbers encoded in binary that is sent to the CPU.
-Imagine encoding the English alphabet with the numbers 1-26, and trying to write a paper using those numbers in place of letters.
+Imagine encoding the English alphabet with the numbers 1-26 and trying to write a paper using those numbers in place of letters.
 While it is possible, it would take an exorbitant amount of time and likely be fraught with errors.

-These early computer scientists soon developed **assembly** as an abstraction on top of machine code.
+These early computer scientists soon developed *assembly* as an abstraction on top of machine code.
 Instead of writing the sequence of numbers that would encode machine code instructions, code would be written with text that humans could better read and understand.
 Each line would encode one instruction and any arguments that instruction would accept.
 Labels were also added so that code could refer to certain parts of the program in a simple way, allowing programmers to more easily implement loops, functions, conditional statements, etc.

 However, assembly cannot be executed by the CPU -- the CPU can only execute machine code.
 Thus, assembly must be *assembled* into machine code by an assembler.
 An assembler is essentially a compiler from assembly to machine code.
 This machine code can then be sent to the CPU and executed.

 As assembly is only a light abstraction over machine code, it is highly processor-specific and low level.
-That means that assembly code must take certain features of the CPU into account to work properly (or at all), such as the architecture, registers, addressing modes, data types, and more.
+That means that assembly code must take certain features of the CPU into account to work properly, such as the architecture, registers, addressing modes, data types, and more.

-We will be writing code for the x86 architecture, targeting CPUs with 64bit registers.
+We will be writing code for the x86 architecture, targeting CPUs with 64 bit registers.
 This is usually succinctly described as x86-64 assembly code.

 Furthermore, as we are not writing assembly for a bare metal application, we rely on interfacing with the operating